pw-z/pw-z.github.io/code/api-autotest-tool/lightweigth_version/readme.md

 ## 1 Introduction

-This is a simlpe data-driven api autotest tool(or so-called testing framework), implemented **WITHOUT** using `unittest` or `pytest`.
+This is a simlpe data-driven api autotest tool(or so-called testing framework), implemented **without** using `unittest` or `pytest`.
 The main procedure for a complete api test using this tool is:

 1. write test cases in a `.xlsx` file, every case mainly includes the following contents:
    * api address like `http://127.0.0.1:8089/test`